 - Issue-count reports

-In addition to the items on this list, look for data-collection fields that help you encourage quality improvement.
-These often include inspection checklists with checkbox options that differentiate among work that is done right the first time, work that has been fixed, and work that still needs to be fixed.
+In addition to the items on this list, look for data-collection fields that help you encourage quality improvement to increase customer satisfaction.
+These often include inspection checklists with checkbox options that differentiate between work that is done right the first time, work that has been fixed, and work that still needs to be fixed.
 This allows you to see the percentage of work that is being done right the first time and provides more information than a deficiency count.

-A best-in-class quality management software solution goes beyond observations with pictures and notes.
+A best-in-class quality and construction management software solution goes beyond observations with pictures and notes.
 It also includes additional space for corrective-action notes and pictures.
-This gives the quality manager a complete picture of the issue and the actions taken to correct it.
+This gives the quality manager a complete picture of the issue and the actions taken to correct it as well as the project progress in relation to those issues.
 Additionally, providing a way for subcontractors to leave notes, comments, and pictures of corrected work saves superintendents and compliance inspectors precious time and resources, because they can monitor corrected work without having to revisit the job site.
 With most software, there is no closure after the inspection.

 Additional quality-control features to look for include: